telepresenceio/telepresence/docs/index.md

 ## Quickstart

+### Proxying from your local process to Kubernetes

 We'll start out by using Telepresence with a newly created Kubernetes `Deployment`, just so it's clearer what is going on.
-In the next section we'll discuss using Telepresence with an existing `Deployment` - you can [skip ahead](#in-depth-usage) if you want.
+In the next section we'll discuss using Telepresence with an existing `Deployment` - you can [skip ahead](#using-existing-deployments) if you want.

 To get started we'll use `telepresence --new-deployment quickstart` to create a new `Deployment` and matching `Service`.
 The client will connect to the remote Kubernetes cluster via that `Deployment`.